 Yes.
 Please contact me regarding fees that apply.
 Please note that there is no guarantee of success.
 CSF is a highly competitive process.
 I have helped many startups to secure CSF over the last 4 years.
 I generally provide 10 hours consultancy to assist with Pitch and Slidedeck preparation and review – spread over about a week.

 11. What about the Pitch meetup?
-Is that free of charge and open to everyone.

 12. Are you an Enterprise Ireland and/or LEO approved mentor?

 Yes.
 I am a mentor with EI and with LEO Galway and LEO Tipperary.
 Please note that process is to apply to EI or your local enterprise office to request mentoring.
 A representative will be in contact to discuss your request and assign a mentor from their panel.
 [The application and who you are assigned to has nothing to do with me as the mentor – all the mentors are very good]

 13. Are you a Bizmentor and how does that work?